michaelchristopher-ui/mini-image-converter/README.md

 - make all

+This will do three things as written in the Makefile:

+- Setup, which basically calls go mod vendor.
+- Build, which builds the application.
+- Run, which runs the application with the specified config.

 The app will be run locally on the port specified in the cmd/app/config.yaml file.
 The default port is 8008.